 For generations bakers around the world have known that flavor takes time.
 As the bread dough slowly ferments, the yeast breaks down starches into sugars and, as it consumes that sugar it imparts its delicious nutty fresh baked flavor to the dough.
 Unfortunately, the desire to make bread faster has led many large bakeries away from taking this time.
 At Chabaso, we don’t cut corners on fermentation time.
 Our bread process takes 20 hours or more, depending on the type of bread.
-It’s tough to work that way, but we do it because we know this is the only way to make the best and most flavorful bread out there.
+It’s how we make such flavorful bread.

 Each of our breads starts with a preferment, where a portion of the flour is fermented slowly over a very long period of time.
 In most cases, our favorite is a poolish, which is a very wet preferment made with flour, water, and a tiny amount of yeast.
 Over the 16 hours that this ferments, the yeast moves freely and slowly consumes the starches in the flour.
-This gives off amazing slightly acidic and nutty flavors.
-To us, it’s the only way to make truly amazing ciabatta.
+This helps to create subtle acidic and nutty flavors.

 We work hard to make each loaf of Chabaso bread as consistent as possible, but some inconsistencies are built into our systems of artisan bread shaping.
 We have some pretty awesome machines helping us form the dough into individual breads, but we still do a lot of the work by hand.
 Our bakers flip, stretch, and score, our utility team members round boules and rolls, arrange ciabattas and baguettes, and shape batards.
 We love the combination of manual and automation.
 It allows us bake a lot of bread without losing the truly artisan qualities of a neighborhood bakery.